Robogenesis: Reception

 Robogenesis received fairly positive reviews from pop culture sources and personal bloggers for its engaging plot.
 Indigenous websites have also promoted the book, receiving praise from Entertainment Weekly for being a “galloping sci-fi account of a war between man and machine”.

-Once of the negative reviews for Robogenesis highlighted a lack of depth in the explanations of robotic technologies, especially for an author with a history in robotics.
+One of the negative reviews for Robogenesis highlighted a lack of depth in the explanations of robotic technologies, especially for an author with a history in robotics.